The tracks in Aongatete Forest are of a good standard but can become muddy after wet weather. They are not suitable for mountain bikes or push chairs.

 If there are strong winds following heavy rain, there is a risk of falling branches and trees.
 At some times of the year, wasps can be a problem.

 Mobile phone coverage is patchy and cannot be relied upon.
-If you are visiting alone we recommend carrying a Personal Locator Beacon, and making sure that you have told somebody where you are going and when you expect to return.
+If you are visiting alone we recommend carrying a Personal Locator Beacon, and making sure that you’ve told somebody where you are going and when you expect to return.

 Please stay on the main tracks.
 The bait and trap lines that criss-cross the Forest have significantly higher physical challenges, and hazards including traps and toxins.